 The law regarding deeds of trust and foreclosures is complex, and there are protections built into the law for both lenders and borrowers.
 Depending on the exact wording of the deed of trust and the possible applicability of state statutes and federal regulations, there may be additional steps a lender will have to take in order to properly foreclose, and there may be steps a borrower can take to avoid foreclosure.
 Also, if proper procedures are followed, a borrower may have the right to redeem (recover ownership) of the land after a foreclosure has taken place.
 For these reasons, lenders and borrowers facing a foreclosure situation are well advised to consult with an attorney.

-Scott Law Firm provides services for both lenders and property owners in the preparation of deeds of trust and in the foreclosure process.
+Scott Law Firm provides services for both lenders and property owners in the preparation of deeds of trust.
 Contact us for information on fees and expenses.

 Copyright © Scott Law Firm Professional Corporation